 Health Professions Community

-The College of Health Professions has a Learning Community in Thompson Hall – Health Professions Community.
-Thompson Hall is a suite-style, nine-story high-rise reserved for first year men and women.
-Students participating in this community combine their living environment with learning, both inside and outside of the classroom.
-Unique programming in the residence hall specifically for your majors, along with visits from faculty and staff within the College of Pharmacy, Nursing and Allied Sciences help you achieve success in college.
+Students participating in this community combine their living environment with learning, both inside and outside the classroom.
+Unique programming is offered specifically for your major, along with visits from faculty and staff within the College of Health Professions, to help you become successful in the classroom.
 In fact, students who have lived in the community in the past have proven to be more successful than their peers who do not live in the community.
 Additionally, you have a greater advantage in meeting fellow health professions students to develop a strong network of future colleagues.
-The College of Health Professions Community is located on 8th and 9th floors of Thompson Hall.
+The Health Professions Community is currently located in our high rise complex.

 "Being part of the Health Professions Community gives me an opportunity to socialize and meet the people that I will be seeing around campus for the next several years.
 Being a part of the community allows us to help each other with homework because we are taking several of the same classes."